justynroberts/rundeck-mcp-server-production/MCP_TOOL_PROMPTS_REFERENCE.md

 - API calls → HTTP plugin

 **SCRIPT SPLITTING (CRITICAL):**
-- Split scripts into separate steps where logical
+- Split bash/PowerShell/Python scripts into multi-step jobs where appropriate stages are identified
-- Each logical phase = separate script step
+- Identify logical stages in scripts and create separate steps for each
-- Examples: setup → process → validate, pre-check → backup → deploy → verify
+- Look for natural break points: initialization, validation, execution, verification, cleanup
+- If a script has distinct phases marked by comments or echo statements, split into separate steps
-- Each step should have clear description of its purpose
+- Each step should have one clear purpose and description
+- Examples of stages to split:
+  - Pre-checks/validation → Main execution → Post-validation → Cleanup
+  - Backup → Deploy → Verify → Rollback handler
+  - Setup environment → Process data → Generate reports → Archive results
+  - Download → Extract → Configure → Start service

 **SCRIPT INTERPRETER (CRITICAL):**
 - ALWAYS set `scriptInterpreter` field for script steps